- Great conversation design makes AI chatbots feel human by blending user research, natural language, and structured flows.

 Whether your brand is casual or professional, your bot’s tone should reflect that in every message.
 A bot that’s cheerful one moment and robotic the next feels jarring and breaks the illusion of a “real” conversation.

 Start by defining your bot’s persona: how it greets users, how it handles frustration, how it says goodbye.
 Create a voice guide with examples, do’s and don’ts, and tone variations for different situations.
-Share it across your team so everyone designing stays aligned.
+Share it across teams so everyone stays aligned.

 A consistent voice makes your bot feel more human and ultimately, builds trust in your brand.